 Ignore the frequent nonsense written in some papers about Oxbridge interviews.
 There are no 'trick questions', silly games about handshakes, where to sit, eye contact etc. It is an academic discussion, nothing more.
 The interviewers are not after 'the right answer' but the flexible application of existing knowledge to a new situation.
-It is about a working through a problem with the interviewers.
+It is about-a working through a problem with the interviewers.
+It does not matter what the student wears!

 Cambridge tends to have two interviews on the same day at the College applied to.
 Oxford interviews may be spread over 2/3 days and may involve interviews at other Colleges too.

 Key qualities for a good interview: a student needs to listen to the question actually being asked and then articulate an informed thoughtful response.
+Ask for clarification if required.
+Express your thinking.
+Interviews mimic the Oxbridge tutorial system; they are a discussion.
+'Right answers' are not sought but thoughtful answers, which apply and develop existing knowledge to new challenging scenarios, are wanted.

 "The final piece of the jigsaw and not the final hurdle."